OnePointGlobal/OnePoint-API-Documentation-V2/docs/Message.md

 Name | Description
 ---- | -----------
-MessageID | Always Present | The OnePoint Global Message ID available for you to track the message in other methods and callbacks.
+MessageID | The OnePoint Global Message ID available for you to track the message in other methods and callbacks.
 Status | The initial status of the send.
 This can be any one of the following [values](MessageStatuses.md).

 If a lookup is performed as part of the process the following return values will be included: